jamesdabbs/jamesdabbs.github.io/_posts/2020-07-18-responsible-metaprogramming.md

 * Use `method_missing` sparingly
 * Always define a [corresponding `respond_to_missing?`](https://thoughtbot.com/blog/always-define-respond-to-missing-when-overriding)
-* If possible, also define an explicit callable method, even if it's more verbose
+* If possible, also define an explicit callable method, even if it's more verbose.

+As an example, `rspec` uses `method_missing` to make these two equivalent

+    ```ruby
+    expect(result).to be_correct
+    expect(result.correct?).to eq true
+    ```

+which is definitely _cool_, but not really _necessary_.
+I tend to find it clearer and easier to maintain to have an single explicit method dedicated to handling those dynamic message

+    ```ruby
+    expect(result).to be(:correct)
+    ```

+I'm serious about "sparingly".
+I have exactly _one_ `method_missing` implementation in production right now.
+It's similar to the `MagicMap` example below, and I still periodically wonder if it was a good idea.

 ## Calling Methods